Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 No, creatine on its own does not lead to any changes in body fat mass.
 However, training harder can increase your appetite or lead you to believe that you need to consume more calories than you actually do, resulting in a calorie surplus that causes fat gain.
 It is the excess calories that cause fat gain, not creatine.

-NEAT generally contributes more to total daily energy expenditure (TDEE, or total calories burned from all activities, including rest) than calories burned from exercise (EAT or exercise activity thermogenesis).
+NEAT generally contribute more to total daily energy expenditure (TDEE, or total calories burned from all activities, including rest) than calories burned from exercise (EAT or exercise activity thermogenesis).

 Ways to increase your NEAT include taking the stairs instead of the elevator, parking farther away, or choosing to commute by walking or bicycle.